jedahan/jedahan.github.com/_posts/2015-04-05-dusting-off-the-stacks.md

 ---
 layout: post
-title: Hackerschool, 2 weeks later
+title: Dusting off the Stacks
 ---

 This is a WIP talk for Bard Graduate Center, for the work I did during [The Interface Experience]() show.